The Testament of Dr. Mabuse: Pre-production

 Many members of the cast and crew had worked with Lang on his earlier films.
 Rudolf Klein-Rogge returned to play Dr. Mabuse as he did in Dr. Mabuse the Gambler.
 Klein-Rogge acted in Lang's earlier films including Destiny, Die Nibelungen, Metropolis and Spies.
 Otto Wernicke reprises his role as Inspector Lohmann from Lang's M. Klaus Pohl plays Lohmann's assistant Müller.
-Pohl acted in Lang's Woman in the Moon and in an uncredited role in M.
+Pohl acted in Lang's Woman in the Moon and in an uncredited role in M. Theodor Loos, who portrays Dr. Kramm, had earlier appeared in both Metropolis (as Josaphat) and M (as Inspector Groeber).

 The Testament of Dr. Mabuse was Lang's second film for the company Nero-Film and producer Seymour Nebenzal.
 The film would be the last film collaboration between Lang and his wife Thea von Harbou, who had worked with Lang on all his directorial efforts since Destiny.
 Lang's relationship with von Harbou was ending and the two would file divorce papers during 1933.
 Cinematographer Fritz Arno Wagner returned to work with Lang.
 Their film credits together include M, Spies and Destiny.